iqbalansari/dotPlaybook/README.md

-Ansible playbook to install the software I use on Ubuntu 14.04, right now it installs
+Ansible playbook to install the software I use on Ubuntu 14.04 and Ubuntu 12.04 The playbooks are release specific and reside in the different branches.
+The playbooks install the following

 - tmux (v2.0) [http://tmux.sourceforge.net/]